How to get rid of mealybugs on orchids is a question I often get.

 Either of these is how to get rid of mealybugs on any plant.
 Orchids are no different.

-What is different is the time of day you apply them.
-These are soapy solutions that coat the leaves.
+What is different is the time of day you apply these solutions.
+The soapy solutions coat the leaves.

-Applying them when the temperatures are high (above 85 degrees Fahrenheit) can cause leaf burn on orchids.
+Applying them during high temperatures (above 85 degrees Fahrenheit) can cause leaf burn on orchids.

 Every area of the leaves and stems needs to be coated.